Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Going to all orders

 \section{Going to all orders}

 In order to obtain theoretical predictions that can be applied in the regime $\rho \ll1$, we have to move away from fixed-order predictions and resum parton emission to all orders in perturbation theory.
 Inevitably, we are only going to scratch the surface of the all-order formalism behind resummed calculations and we encourage the interested readers to study more specialised reviews and the original literature on the topic.
+In particular, the resummation framework that we adopt heavily relies on the so-called \caesar approach~\cite{Banfi:2004yd}, originally developed for the NLL resummation of event shapes both in $e^+e^-$ and hadron collisions~\cite{Banfi:2001bz,Banfi:2003je,Banfi:2004nk,Banfi:2010xy} and subsequently extended to jet observables~\cite{Dasgupta:2012hg,Dasgupta:2013ihk}.
+A numerical implementation of this resummation formalism exists~\cite{Reichelt:2021eru} and it has been used for several phenomenological studies, see for instance~\cite{Hoche:2017kst,Marzani:2019evv,Baberuxki:2019ifp,Baron:2020xoi,Caletti:2021oor,Caletti:2021ysv,Reichelt:2021svh}.
+We mention that this formalism can also be extended beyond NLL~\cite{Banfi:2014sua}, but this goes beyond what is discussed in this book.

 For our discussion, we are going to consider a quark-initiated jet in the presence of many collinear (hard or soft) partons.
 As discussed above, the complete resummed calculation must also consider soft gluons at large angle, while the soft quarks at large angle do not give rise to logarithmic contributions.
 Let us begin with some consideration on the observable.
-We want recast the definition Eq.~(\ref{eq:jet-mass-def}) in a form which is suitable for the all-order treatment.
+We want to recast the definition Eq.~(\ref{eq:jet-mass-def}) in a form which is suitable for the all-order treatment.
 In the collinear limit, the angular separation between any two jet constituents is small, so we have

 Any pair-wise distance can be written in terms of each particle's distance from the jet axis and the azimuth in the plane transverse to the jet axis: $\theta_{ij}^2= \theta_i^2+\theta_j^2-2 \theta_i \theta_j \cos \phi_{ij}$.
 Substituting the above expression in Eq.~(\ref{eq:jetmass-many-emissions}), we obtain